Published: January 2021

 6. This report is solely based upon those matters that have come to my attention as a result of normal audit procedures.
 Consequently, our comments should not be regarded as a comprehensive record of all deficiencies that may exist or all improvements that could be made.

 Statement of Accounts

-2. The financial statements were signed by the Chief Financial Officer and submitted for audit on 21 August 2020.
-Following the audit, the Statement of Accounts were approved by the Council and certified by me on 22 December 2020, within the statutory deadline of 31 December 2020.
+- The financial statements were signed by the Chief Financial Officer and submitted for audit on 28 June 2021.
+Following the audit, the Statement of Accounts were approved by the Council and certified by me within the statutory deadline of 30 September 2021.
 The Statement of Accounts are published on the Council’s website.

 Audit Certificate and Opinion

-4. For the year ended 31 March 2020, I gave the following unqualified opinion on the financial statements.
-In my opinion:
+4. For the year ended 31 March 2021, I gave the following unqualified opinion on the financial statements.

 - the financial statements have been properly prepared in accordance with the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 and the Department for Communities’ directions issued thereunder.